ambielecki/e28/p1/README.md

 (so we can see if the dealer had blackjack).
 You'd need a server side API to really hide it.
 * Dynamic styling can be seen via the cards' show_card propery (shows the blue back or white face as background), also, the messages have different classes depending on the situation, card text color is also controlled via a class
+* Audit is not something one would show on a front-end, but good to show the workings of a project, in the audit, purse is what is returned to the player (0 on a loss, their bet on a push, bet + winnings on a win)
 * A blast from the past may be found at <https://e15-p2.andrewbielecki.com>, I had put it up to show someone at work :)